 BRCA Gene Mutations

 BRCA is an abbreviation for BReast CAncer gene.
-BRCA1 and BRCA2 are different genes that can impact your chance of developing breast cancer.
+BRCA1 and BRCA2 are different genes that can affect your chance of developing breast cancer.

 Every human has the BRCA1 and BRCA2 genes.
 In their normal state, the BRCA1 and BRCA2 genes are tumor suppressor genes that help prevent tumors from forming in your body.
 However, when these genes don’t work properly, tumors can form.

-“Having even one copy of a mutated gene, or what we will call a faulty or misbehaving BRCA1 or BRCA2 gene, can appear to confer up to an 80% chance of developing breast cancer in somebody’s lifetime,” says Dr. Diego.
+“Having even one copy of a mutated gene, or what we will call a faulty or misbehaving BRCA1 or BRCA2 gene, can appear to confer up to an 80% chance of developing breast cancer in somebody’s lifetime,” Dr. Diego says.

-Women with a mutated BRCA1 gene have a breast cancer risk of 55 to 65% and tend to develop breast cancer at an earlier age — even in someone younger than age 40.
+Women with a mutated BRCA1 gene have a breast cancer risk of 55% to 65%.
+They tend to develop breast cancer at an earlier age — even in someone younger than age 40.
 Women with a BRCA2 mutation have about a 45% breast cancer risk.
-Someone without BRCA gene mutations has only has a 12% lifetime risk of developing breast cancer.
+Someone without BRCA gene mutations has only a 12% lifetime risk of developing breast cancer.

 Regular screenings and other forms of early detection are some of the best ways to increase your chances of surviving breast cancer.
 Knowing your risk(s) for breast cancer can inform the type of screening you may need, as well as how often that screening is necessary.

 Sometimes women need other tests in addition to their mammogram, such as an ultrasound or MRI.
-For women and men with breast cancer or other breast problems, UPMC offers a number of convenient locations, including the new Magee-Womens Surgical Associates at UPMC St. Margaret.
+For women and men with breast cancer or other breast problems, UPMC offers a number of convenient locations for screening.